fdreyer/map-projections-games/README.md

 # map-projections-games

-A few games with different types of projections of world maps.
+A few simple games with different types of projections of world maps.

 ## Looking at water fractions
 The fraction of earth covered by water is about 71%